 This is not subtle senses, though it may be accompanied by them.
 It’s also quite distinct from psychic or other 6th sense intuitive gifts.
 And it’s unrelated to mental disorders.
 But it is related to Oneness and what I’ve called the 7th sense.

 Funny thing though – you may not even realize you’re an empath.
 It’s something you’re born with and thus, like our relationship with food, we develop early habits around it that soon become largely sub-conscious.
 But just because we’ve learned to ignore the signals consciously does not even slightly mean that we’re not walking around connecting with other people’s energy and junk, all the time.

 And thus we have the curse of the unskilled empath rather than the gift of the skilled one.
 We wonder why we have so much baggage to process all the time, not realizing it’s not even ours.
 We’re walking around with our antennas out, picking up all the static.
-Rose has a little quiz to get a sense of it for yourself.

 While I don’t often use myself as an example on this blog because my process has been somewhat non-standard, in this case I’m apparently pretty typical.